Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 whatever is to be believed distinctly and separately from anything else is rightly and suitably called an Article.

 ## ARTICLE I : "I BELIEVE IN GOD, THE FATHER ALMIGHTY, CREATOR OF HEAVEN AND
-EARTH"

-Meaning Of This Article
+EARTH Meaning Of This Article
 The meaning of the above words is this: I believe with certainty, and without a shadow of doubt profess my belief in God the Father, the First Person of the Trinity, who by His omnipotence created from nothing and preserves and governs the heavens and the earth and all things which they contain; and not only do I believe in